Will Tesla Disrupt Long Haul Trucking?

 Simplicity and robustness of a truck suspension is important because suspensions experience extreme forces when hauling heavy loads and because maintenance requirements for a complex suspension and driveline can drive up per-mile operating cost.

-Interestingly, each solid axle - hub motors - disk brake combination shown here weighs somewhat less than a corresponding diesel truck differential, axle and brake equivalent.
+Interestingly, each solid axle - hub motors - disk brake combination shown here weighs somewhat less than a corresponding diesel truck differential, axle, and brake equivalent.

 The importance of placing the drive motors and their reduction gears in the wheel hubs is that the center frame of the truck becomes available to hold a really large battery.
 As illustrated, the frame rails of a conventional truck are replaced by a simple, large cross-section, hollow rectangular beam running the length of the truck.
 Modules containing Tesla's new 21-70 cells fill the interior of this structural beam.